 The risk of waiting until expiration is the possibility of losing your entire initial $375 investment.
 Both options could expire worthless if the stock finishes at $40.
-This is called pinning: The stock finishes at the stock price.
+This is called pinning: The stock finishes at the strike price.

 Timing is an important factor in deciding when to close a trade.
 There are cases when it can be preferential to close a trade early, most notably "time decay."
 Time decay is the rate of change in the value of an option as time to expiration decreases and, because of that and other reasons, traders might choose not to hold straddles to expiration.
 Instead, they might take their profits (or losses) in advance of expiration.